-A warm Mediterranean climate with blue skies and even bluer waters is a picture many of us associate with Italy.
+A warm Mediterranean climate with blue skies and even bluer waters is a picture many of us associate with summer in Italy.
 However, bordering Switzerland’s mountainous terrain, this perception can be somewhat interchangeable in Northern Italy; though, no less beautiful.
-Whilst deciding what to wear in Italy in Summer is often down to outfit choice, it can be somewhat of a different story knowing which items to pack outside of the Summer & Winter seasons.
-Find out what to wear in Northern Italy in September/October using this handy AW18 packing guide.
+Hence, this what to wear in Northern Italy in September/October guide!